 - A Canadian family.
 Thank you for sharing your story and insights!

-- Suzanne D. Thank you for sharing your story and insights!
+- Suzanne D. Thank you for sharing your story and perspectives!

 A personal experience with friendliness Jenn, a Canadian living in Sydney, Australia:

-- Jenn, May 2015.
-Thank you, Jenn, for sharing your insights and perspectives!
+- Thank you, Jenn, for sharing your insights and perspectives!

 Canadians living in Australia considering moving back to Canada: Please share your ideas, thoughts, and experiences relating to returning to Canada from Australia.
 An increasing number of Canadians living in Australia are contacting me for help and your input will really help others who are considering the move as well.
 I will post your thoughts here as help for others.
 Along with a credit to you will be a big thank you on behalf of the many people you will be helping!

 Latest update to this page: October 2022